 If this sounds like the kind of investment you could benefit from, then right now could be the perfect time to get started…

 In short, the company is making more money than ever today, yet the stock price isn’t keeping up.

 In addition, if you buy now, you can lock in one of its highest yields in history.

-Bill Gates, the second richest man in the world, just bought another 500,000 shares of this stock in the fourth quarter of 2013.
+Bill Gates, the second richest man in the world, added 500,000 shares of this stock in the fourth quarter of 2013.
 All told, he now owns 11.6 million shares for the Bill & Melinda Gates Foundation Trust.
 By our math, the Foundation should collect over $5.5 million in dividends from this holding within the next three months alone.

 Even our elected officials can’t resist the urge to collect the safe and ever-growing income stream this company offers its shareholders: according to the latest data out of the Center for Responsive Politics, 30 members of Congress own this stock (12 Democrats, 18 Republicans).

 You may want to consider following their lead… especially when you take into account this stock’s long-term income potential on shares purchased today.

 The table below shows you what this could look like.
 Can you see why it’s so important to get started early?You may think this scenario is far-fetched, but when you consider the company’s ultra-safe 39% payout ratio and the rate at which it’s been growing its earnings and dividends these potential yield-on-cost figures are entirely possible.